July 2020 – Shipments Only

 Prisma Health Children’s Hospital (Greenville)

-We visited with patients and toured the children’s hospitals.
+We visited with patients and toured the children’s hospital.
 We loved the little 8 year old who twirled around in her poncho.
 She picked the purple unicorn poncho.
 A blanket on her bed was also purple – with unicorns!

 Ronald McDonald House Charities of the Carolinas (Greenville)